carpentries-incubator/lesson-parallel-python/episodes/computing-pi.md

 # Parallelizing a Python application
 In order to recognize the advantages of parallelism we need an algorithm that is easy to parallelize, complex enough to take a few seconds of CPU time, understandable, and also interesting not to scare away the interested learner.
-Estimating the value of number π is a classical problem to demonstrate parallel programming.
+Estimating the value of number $\pi$ is a classical problem to demonstrate parallel programming.

 The algorithm we present is a classical demonstration of the power of Monte Carlo methods.
 This is a category of algorithms using random numbers to approximate exact results.
 This approach is simple and has a straightforward geometrical interpretation.

-We can compute the value of π using a random number generator.
+We can compute the value of $\pi$ using a random number generator.
 We count the points falling inside the blue circle M compared to the green square N.
-The ratio 4M/N then approximates π.
+The ratio 4M/N then approximates $\pi$.

 ![Computing Pi](fig/calc_pi_3_wide.svg){alt="the area of a unit sphere contains a multiple of pi"}